-In July 2006, the Company entered into a license agreement with Santaris Pharma A/S (Santaris) pursuant to which the Company obtained exclusive rights worldwide, other than in Europe, to develop and commercialize RNA antagonists directed against the HIF-1 $\alpha$ and Survivin mRNA, as well as RNA antagonists directed against six additional gene targets selected by the Company.
+In July 2006, the Company entered into a license agreement with Santaris Pharma A/S (Santaris) pursuant to which the Company obtained exclusive rights worldwide, other than in Europe, to develop and commercialize RNA antagonists directed against the HIF-1 α and Survivin mRNA, as well as RNA antagonists directed against six additional gene targets selected by the Company.
 Since inception of the agreement, initial acquisition of in-process research and development and milestone payments have been made totaling \$34.0 million, including milestone payments of \$7.0 million, \$3.0 million and \$6.0 million in 2010, 2009 and 2008, respectively, included in research and development expense in the accompanying statements of operations.
-The Company could pay an additional \$233.0 million in milestone payment for any particular target, Santaris has the right to recover that target for its own purposes.
+The Company could pay an additional \$233.0 million in milestone payments upon the successful completion of certain development and regulatory milestones.
+If the Company fails to make the requisite milestone payment for any particular target, Santaris has the right to recover that target for its own purposes.
 Santaris also is eligible to receive single-digit royalties from any future product sales from products based on the licensed antagonists.
 Santaris retains the right to develop and commercialize products developed under the agreement in Europe.
 The royalty term expires on a country-by-country and product-by-product basis when the last valid LNA platform patent or LNA compound patent expires not to exceed 21 years with respect to any product.